General Conference Information

 Are there discounts on registration available?

 We do not offer a discount on registration at this time, other than the student group rate (click here for more on that).
-You can save by registering before the April 15th Early Bird Deadline, or by purchasing a membership with your registration if you are a nonmember!
+You can save by registering before the May 31st Advance Deadline, or by purchasing a membership with your registration if you are a nonmember!

 Our ROI toolkit can help show your employer the value of the AAFCS Annual Conference, and we have some resources for getting funding here.